NitinSaini0606/Excalibur-/README.md

-#  MindCare — AI-Powered Student Mental Health Support Platform
+#  MindCare — Student Mental Health Support Platform

 MindCare is a full-stack AI-powered mental health support platform designed to help students identify stress, anxiety, and depression risks early and access personalized support in a safe, private, and stigma-free environment.

-It combines **clinically validated screening tools, Retrieval-Augmented Generation (RAG), AI-powered chatbot support, personalized resource recommendations, and smart admin escalation** to support early mental health intervention for students.
+It combines **clinically validated screening tools, chatbot support, personalized resource recommendations, and smart admin escalation** to support early mental health intervention for students.

 ---